sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

        ![rule](/images1/rulecollection.png)

-1. Now, to test the application copy and paste the Frontend public IP address of **Application Gateway** in a new browser tab.
+1. Now, to test the application copy and paste the Frontend public IP address of **Application Gateway** in a new browser tab which you copiend in step 4.

    ![ss](/images/image307.png)